I-Milligan/Synexpression-Groups-Identification/index.md

 ### Fisher's Exact Test
 [Link to Code Used](fisher.md)

-### Rank changes between Pearson's Correlation and Euclidean distance
+### Rank changes between Pearson's correlation and Euclidean distance
 [Link to Code Used](rankchange.md)